Elementary school fundraising ideas

 High five booth

 Brighten up someone’s day and raise money for a good cause.
-Set up a booth where passers-by or event attendees can make a donation of their choice and receive a high-five from you or your volunteers.
+Set up a booth where passersby can make a donation and receive a high-five in return.

-Make the donation process as quick and easy as the high-five itself—send people straight to your donation form with scan-to-donate.
+Make the giving process as quick and easy as the high-five itself with scan-to-donate.

 Movie night

-Find a suitable indoor or outdoor space and host a ticketed screening of a fan-favorite movie (bonus if it’s related to your cause!).
-Sell popcorn, treats, and drinks, too.
+Choose an indoor or outdoor space and host a ticketed screening of a fan-favorite movie—bonus if it’s related to your cause!
+Sell popcorn, treats, and drinks to raise even more funds.

-Use Givebutter’s fundraising event tools like online ticket sales, mobile app check-ins, and in-person payments to make it easier for you and your supporters.
+Use Givebutter’s fundraising event tools like online ticketing, mobile check-ins, and scan-to-donate to keep everything seamless.

 Take a pie to the face